lamnhan066/language_helper/README.md

 - The `LanguageCodes` contains all the languages with additional information like name in English (englishName) and name in native language (nativeName).

-- The `@{param}` works in all cases (We should use this way to avoid issues when translating).
-The `@param` only work if the text ends with a white space, the end of a line, or the end of a new line.
+- The `@{param}` works in all cases (We should use this way to avoid issues when translating with `Language Helper Translator`).
+The `@param` only work if the text ends with a white space, end of line, or end with a new line.

 - The `addData` and `addDataOverrides` have `activate` parameter which automaticaly rebuild all needed `LanguageBuilder`, so notice that you may get the `setState` issue because of the rebuilding of the `LanguageBuilder` when it's still building.
 If the error occurs, you may need to set it to `false` and activate the new data yourself by using `reload` method.